-La Digue, the poster-boy for the Seychelles offers a laid-back vibe with postcard-perfect views at every turn.
-This tropical paradise is the perfect place to unwind or turn up for adventure, with immaculate beaches, wild nature trails, and friendly, Seychellois hospitality.
+La Digue, the poster boy for the Seychelles offers a laid-back vibe with postcard-perfect views at every turn.
+This tropical paradise is the perfect place to unwind or turn up for an adventure, with immaculate beaches, wild nature trails, and friendly, Seychellois hospitality.

 In this travel guide, I’ve compiled a comprehensive resource that will help you plan your Seychelles trip and discover amazing things to do on La Digue Island.

 You’ll find inspiring travel ideas, as well as hints and tips to make the most of your visit to La Digue.
 I’ve personally done all the recommendations and taken the accompanying photos on my recent visit and my goal, as always, is to inspire a passion for travel and adventure in you!